 The school checks the identity of all contractors and their staff on arrival at the school and requests DBS checks where appropriate.
-As required by statutory guidance, where contractors and/or their staff are engaged in regulated activity, barred list checks are also requested.
-Contractors who have not undergone checks will not be allowed to work unsupervised or in regulated activity.
+As required by statutory guidance, where contractors and/or their staff are engaged in Regulated Activity, barred list checks are also requested.
+Contractors and any of their staff who have not undergone checks will not be allowed to work unsupervised or in Regulated Activity.